igor-didukh/lp-dual/README.md

 # lp-dual
-Numerical methods 2.
+## Numerical methods 2.
 Solving a linear programming problem by the dual method

+NetBeans project.